Our Commitment to Patient Safety

 - Specimen Labeling Performance Improvement Team: An important patient safety strategy is ensuring that specimens are properly labeled with patient identifiers such as name, date of birth, medical record number and that the labels are legible.

 Proper labeling helps assure that the right test is run for the right patient.
 As an important safety strategy, our laboratory requires all of this information to be affixed to the specimen container and requisition slip before it will process the specimen.
-UW Hospital and Clinics currently has an organization-wide improvement initiative to decrease specimen labeling errors which is yielding impressive results.
+UW Hospitals and Clinics currently has an organization-wide improvement initiative to decrease specimen labeling errors which is yielding impressive results.

 - MRI Safety Proactive Risk Assessment: Magnetic Resonance Imaging (MRI) uses a large magnet to scan patients for a variety of symptoms/conditions.
 Because of the enormous power of the magnet used during this diagnostic test, a metal object can be rapidly pulled toward the scanner and potentially injure staff or patients.
 For this reason, patients are carefully screened to assure personal items such as combs, keys or other metal objects are removed prior to testing.

-UW Hospital and Clinics is proud to provide excellent nursing care to our patients and their families.
+UW Hospitals and Clinics is proud to provide excellent nursing care to our patients and their families.
 Ensuring that appropriate numbers of nurses are available to care for patients is an organizational priority.
 Nurse staffing levels are deigned to:

 - Ensure that nurses care for a reasonable number of patients